tetratelabs/kong2eg/README.md

 curl http://172.18.0.200 -H "Host: www.example.com"
 ```

-You should see response headers added by Kong:
+You should see the response headers added by the configured Kong plugins.

 ```
 "Via": [
    "1.1 kong/3.9.0"